Ryan Vargas

-Ryan John Vargas (born September 23, 2000) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 30 Toyota Tundra for On Point Motorsports and part-time in the NASCAR Xfinity Series, driving the No. 74 Chevrolet Camaro for CHK Racing.
+Ryan John Vargas (born September 23, 2000) is an American professional stock car racing driver who last competed part-time in the NASCAR Canada Series, driving the No. 28 Dodge Challenger for DJK Racing as well as part-time in the ARCA Menards Series, driving the No. 67 Chevrolet/Ford for Maples Motorsports.
+He has previously competed in the NASCAR Xfinity Series, the NASCAR Craftsman Truck Series, the NASCAR K&N Pro Series East, and the NASCAR Whelen Euro Series.